 THE OFFICE – Miscommunication is one of the leading issues causing companies and projects to fail, so the communication structure, process, and technology used are important to ensure success.
 A construction trade contractor that has a comprehensive stakeholder-driven communications plan for how to conduct the business of building and operations protocols will ensure that each member understands their roles and responsibilities.
 And, how they may change to ensure a project’s success.
 This includes instructions for when and how to communicate with all stakeholders – owners, architects, engineers, pre-fab team, project managers and jobsite workers.
 Communicating also ensures that down times are avoided, and employees are kept productive on other assignments.

 THE JOBSITE – Construction communication during the project should have a similar systematic approach.
 Having a construction management platform with email integration can help tag all project communications related to tasks and assignments and teams.
 These emails are also easily accessible at any time.
 Communicating with jobsite workers regarding optimal start times, locations and priority tasks can help develop a more robust and efficient system (there’s technology for this).
 If work is stalled, ask yourself what the response plan is?
 This approach entails reducing the amount of unproductive work, like travel times during rush hours and lengthy pre-shift meetings.
-Ensuring materials are received at the necessary locations at the appropriate time also helps to eliminate downtime that many job sites experience.
+Ensuring materials are received at the necessary locations at the appropriate time also helps to eliminate downtime that almost all jobs experience.

 Time Tracking and Labor Productivity

 If you’re not digitally tracking labor and loading that data into a project management platform, you will never increase operational efficiency.
 The primary reason is you’re not leveraging the power of data to evaluate the picture of performance.
 Scheduling is a crucial planning process for project managers, and historical productivity data is key to scoping durations, activity levels, and resources.
-During construction, having real-time data available to adjust resources and schedules is mission critical to addressing the unpredictability of construction to ensure profitability.
+During construction, having real-time data available to adjust resources and schedules is mission-critical to addressing the unpredictability of construction to ensure profitability.
 Analyzing and studying elements of the entire project enables construction subcontractors to figure out what alterations need to be put into effect to improve delivery times.
 Time tracking provides a clearer picture in terms of how workers are managing their time, creating opportunities for boosting operational efficiency.
 Post-Mortem breaking down the entire construction process into individual diagnostic parts can provide insight into how labor productivity can be improved from project to project.